NickSeagull/my-windows/README.md

 **[1password](https://1password.com/) - Password management**

 - Having the same password for all the sites is a very bad practice.
-I learn't this once a friend's Steam account got hacked, and with it, his email, Facebook, and everything.
+I learnt this once a friend's Steam account got hacked, and with it, his email, Facebook, and everything.
 - Thanks to passwords managers like this one, I don't even need to remember my passwords.

 **[ManicTime](https://www.manictime.com/) - Time management**